Practice 1: Grosjean tops wet,wet,wet session at Silverstone

 6 July, 2012

-Jul.6 (Apex) When it rains at Silverstone, it pours!
+Jul.6 (GP247) When it rains at Silverstone, it pours!
 Alas, the first free practice of the British Grand Prix weekend was run under very wet conditions with Lotus driver Romain Grosjean topping the timing screens in a session which witnessed very little running by most of the drivers.

 The Frenchman did 13 laps, under dark skies, on a track littered with puddles and large segments of standing water which was hardly conducive to consistent laps, let alone fast laps.
 Grosjean ended the 90 minutes with the best time of 1 minute 56.552 seconds, which he set just after the half hour mark.

 This was a tad over a quarter second up on next best Daniel Ricciardo in the Toro Rosso, with 10 laps to his credit.

 Third fastest was Lewis Hamilton who set his time with only six laps on his board.
 The frustration of not being able to evaluate upgrades is summed up by the McLaren team’s operations director, Simon Roberts; “We have worked hard at the factory, we have a few things here but it’s so wet at the moment, so this is a bit of an installation session for us.
 It is not really about set-up it is just checking that everything is functioning.”

 Fourth quickest was Sergio Perez in the Sauber, with his team echoing the frustrations felt by all the teams in the pitlane.

 Sauber designer Matt Morris told the BBC, “We have brought a few changes here related to the back of the car and today’s programme is to run through those, although the conditions have meant we have had to change our plan a bit.
 We have done a few runs but obviously the conditions are not ideal.”

 Up next was in fifth Felipe Massa in the Ferrari, with seven laps to his credit while his team mate Fernando Alonso did not bother to do any timed laps.